Jonathan Trumpbour Matlack

 - Born January 19, 1950 in West Chester, PA USA

-Traded to the Texas Rangers for the 1978 season, Matlack was used out of the bullpen by the end of his career in 1983.
+Traded to the Texas Rangers before the 1978 season, Matlack was used out of the bullpen by the end of his career in 1983.
 He never won more than 17 games and actually had a losing lifetime record of 125-126.

 - 1972 NL Rookie of the Year Award